City Hospital, Birmingham: History

 The Birmingham Treatment Centre opened on the City Hospital site in November 2005.
 This diagnosis and treatment centre replaces the existing Outpatient Department.

-The hospital's last inpatients were transferred to Midland Metropolitan University Hospital in 11 November 2024 the same day the hospital's accident and emergency unit was closed.
+The hospital's last inpatients were transferred to Midland Metropolitan University Hospital on 11 November 2024, the same day the hospital's accident and emergency unit was closed.

+In January 2026, Homes England signed a deal with housebuilder Vistry to demolish most of the former hospital buildings and construct 698 new homes; the historic infirmary building will be converted into 52 one- and two-bedroom flats.
+Construction will start in late 2026, with the first homes due for completion in early 2027.

+In September 2026, over 1 million bricks from the hospital were rescued by Birmingham City FC, and put into storage, for later use to build the chimneys on their Powerhouse stadium.